ScanMountGoat/ssbh_data_py/README.md

 The minimum supported pip version is 20.3.

 ## Requirements
 The package is available on [PyPi](https://pypi.org/project/ssbh_data_py/) for Python 3.7, 3.8, and 3.9 for the latest versions of Windows, Linux, and Mac OS.
+Apple Silicon support is currently only available for Python 3.9.
+For other Python versions, build ssbh_data_py from source.
 The supported Linux distributions are Debian 11+, Fedora 34+, Mageia 8+, Photon OS 3.0 with updates, and Ubuntu 21.04+.
 See the [manylinux](https://github.com/pypa/manylinux) repo under the `many_linux_x_y` section for details on supported Linux distributions.

 ## Getting Started
 Each supported SSBH type has an associated data struct that can be created reading from a file.